 Archive of News and Information stored under the News category.

-WAOC had three winners in the Essex and Suffolk Schools Orienteering League (ESSOL) for this academic year.
-Alex Darwin won the Year 3/4 Boys league, Hebe Darwin came 2nd in the Year 5/6 Girls and Jemima Borrill came 2nd in the Year 7/8 Girls and Daniel Hague came 2nd in the Year 9/10 Boys.
+WAOC had four winners in the Essex and Suffolk Schools Orienteering League (ESSOL) for this academic year.
+Alex Darwin won the Year 3/4 Boys league, Hebe Darwin came 2nd in the Year 5/6 Girls, Jemima Borrill came 2nd in the Year 7/8 Girls and Daniel Hague came 2nd in the Year 9/10 Boys.

 The Wagal Scoreboard for 2018 is now showing points awarded for the St Neots Sprint Double as well as for thePeterborough 900 event and the CompassSport qualifier event at Shouldham Warren on March 11th.
 The next WAGAL event is at Ampthill on 16 September.

 What's WAGAL?
 Find out here.

 Ex British Orienteering Squad coach interviewed in the tabloid press(But sadly not in the sporting section)

 Here is a link to a Guardian article with an interview with Martin Bagness and a glimpse of what's in store at the Lakes 5 days this August.

 Club Captain Janet Cronk, together with Sue and Peter Woods, travelled up to Morpeth on 9-10 June for a weekend of orienteering organised by NATO.
 This included representing the club in the British Mixed Sprint Relay competition at Pegswood on the Saturday, followed by a much longer individual race on the Sunday, which as part of the UKOL garners league points for the club.